ploiid10/roman-numerals/README.md

 C - 100
 D - 500
 M - 1,000
+* Use the necessary node version can be seen in `.nvmrc`
 * Before Running the application make sure that you have installed the dependencies via command `yarn` or `npm install`.

 * Use command `yarn start` or `npm run start` to run the application.
 If the browser does not open to `http://localhost:3000` you can manually access the application via browser.
 * After successfully running the application an interface should show prompting the user to upload a file input.
 Note: File input should be a txt file.
 After uploading the text file for input it should display the contents of the file next to the button and label.
 * Click process button to process the input and it will show output

+NOTE: You can build the application for optimization of running the application via `yarn build` and then `yarn serve` to run the optimized build for the application